twome/pinguno/readme.md

 # Pinguno - a personal internet uptime logger

 Pinguno is an app that continually "pings" a set of IP addresses and logs all the data in both human-readable and structured (JSON) formats.
 If you have troubles with the quality of your internet connection, you can use Pinguno's timestamped data to get better tech support (and hopefully a little more transparency) from your ISP, because you can identify all the exact times when your internet dropped.
-Pinguno is cross-platform, portable, and has a command-line interface.
+Pinguno is cross-platform, portable, runs on Node.js, and has a command-line interface,

 System requirements:

 - Windows 10 and up, 64-bit only
 - macOS Sierra 10.12.6 and up, 64-bit only
-- **[Developers only]** Node v10.11.0 and up
+- **[Developers only]** Node.js v10.11.0 and up
-- **[Unix-based systems only]** `ping` binary accessible on the $PATH (a less accurate fallback is provided)
+- **[Unix-based systems only]** `ping` binary accessible on the $PATH (you almost certainly have this, and a less accurate fallback is provided)

 By default, it'll output JSON and human-readable text log files to a `logs` directory created next to the executable, and will store its last-used configuration in a `config` directory created next to the executable.
 Apart from that, no other files/directories will be modified by the app.